Vinatieri misses late, Steelers edge Colts 26-24

-Mason Rudolph threw for 191 yards with a touchdown and an interception for Pittsburgh, and Minkah Fitzpatrick returned an interception 96 yards for a score as the Steelers (4-4) won their third consecutive game.
-Backup running back Trey Edmunds ran for a career-high 73 yards and Chris Boswell kicked four field goals as Pittsburgh reached the midpoint of the season at .500 despite losing quarterback Ben Roethlisberger to a right elbow injury in Week 2.
+Rudolph threw for 191 yards with a touchdown and an interception.
+Backup running back Trey Edmunds ran for a career-high 73 yards and Chris Boswell kicked four field goals as the Steelers held on despite mustering just 273 total yards.
+Yet it was just enough thanks to a defense that forced three turnovers and produced five sacks.
+The Colts came in having allowed 11 sacks all year.

-The Colts may have quarterback issues of their own after Jacoby Brissett left in the second quarter with a left knee injury.
-Brian Hoyer came on and threw for three touchdowns in Brissett’s absence and drove Indianapolis to well within field goal range in the final minutes thanks in part to a 40-yard pass interference penalty against Pittsburgh’s Steven Nelson.

-Vinatieri, the NFL’s all-time leading scorer, had an extra point blocked in the third quarter and has been dealing with accuracy issues all season.
-The snap and hold were good, but his kick fluttered left of the upright into the open end of Heinz Field, allowing Pittsburgh to run out the clock on a day the Steelers mustered just 273 total yards.

-Hoyer’s first extended playing time since Oct.
-15, 2017 — while playing for San Francisco — was a mixed bag.
-He entered in the second quarter when Brissett went down after an Indianapolis offensive lineman fell on him as he stood in the pocket.
-Hoyer’s first pass turned into an 11-yard touchdown to Doyle that gave the Colts a 10-3 lead.
-Hoyer had Indianapolis driving again later in the second quarter when he tried to connect with Doyle again near the goal line.
+“It was great to beat that team,” Steelers linebacker Bud Dupree said.
+“A lot of people said we hadn’t really beat ‘a team’ — beaten anybody with a winning record — so we had to go out and show that we had it in us to go out there to compete with a team like that.”

-Fitzpatrick stepped in front of it and ran 96 yards for a touchdown to tie the game, the second-longest pick six in the regular season in franchise history behind Martin Kottler’s 99-yard return against the Chicago Cardinals in 1933, back when the Steelers were known as the Pirates.
+The Steelers paid a hefty price in September when they traded a 2020 first-round pick to Miami for Fitzpatrick.
+All he’s done in six games is a little bit of everything.
+His interception was his fourth of the season and third in the span of six days.
+His 96-yard sprint to the end zone tied the game when it appeared the Colts were ready to go up by double digits.
+It was the second-longest pick six in the regular season in franchise history behind Martin Kottler’s 99-yard return against the Chicago Cardinals in 1933, back when the Steelers were known as the Pirates.

-Undaunted, Hoyer kept coming.
-He drove the Colts 75 yards in six plays, the last 14 coming on a strike to Zach Pascal that put Indianapolis back in front 16-10.

-The Colts handed the Steelers a gift field goal attempt at the end of the first half that allowed Pittsburgh to close within 16-13.
-Rudolph hit Vance McDonald with a short pass, and the tight end was gang-tackled at the Indianapolis 48 as time ran out in the half.
-Colts linebacker Darius Leonard was flagged for unnecessary roughness, pushing the ball to the Indianapolis 33.
-Boswell was good from 51 yards.
+Asked what he was thinking when the ball was in his hands, Fitzpatrick said simply, “Score.”

 INJURIES